-If you disagree with the initial determination and wish to further challenge, you may bring the matter before an Administrative Law Judge (ALJ).
-To initiate this process, you must file a petition for review with the INPRS Executive Director.
+Should you wish to challenge INPRS’ Legal Department’s initial or amended determination, you may appeal and bring the matter before an administrative law judge (“ALJ”).
+To appeal the initial or amended initial determination, you must file a petition for review with INPRS’ Legal Department at the address provided above.
 The petition for review:

-Within ninety (90) days after the conclusion of the administrative hearing, the ALJ will issue a Finding of Facts and Conclusions of Law and written order concerning the action or decision that you are challenging (IC 4-21.5-3-27).
+Within 90 days after the conclusion of the administrative review process, the ALJ will issue a Findings of Fact, Conclusions of Law, and Recommended Order.
+(IC 4-21.5-3-27).
 The ALJ’s order is then subject to review by the INPRS Executive Director.
-On behalf of the Board of Trustees, the Executive Director will issue a final order that affirms, modifies, or dissolves the ALJ’s order (IC 4-21.5-3-29(b)).
+On behalf of the Board of Trustees, the Executive Director will issue a final order that affirms, modifies, or dissolves the ALJ’s order.
+(IC 4-21.5-3-29(b)).

-If you are still in disagreement at the conclusion of the administrative review, you may seek judicial review within thirty (30) days of receipt of the final order (IC 4-21.5-5).
-A reviewing court will examine only those disputed issues of fact that appear in the agency record of the appeal.
-The trial court may not retry the appeal or substitute its judgment for that of agency (IC 4-21.5-5-11).
+If you remain dissatisfied at the conclusion of the administrative review process, you may appeal the decision of the ALJ and seek judicial review within 30 days of receipt of the final order.
+Judicial review of disputed issues of fact must be confined to the agency record.
+The trial court may not try the cause anew or substitute its judgment for that of the agency.
+(IC 4-21.5-5-11).